didriknielsen/survae_flows/README.md

 #### Example 2: VAE

+We can further build *VAEs* using **stochastic transformations**.
-We here construct a simple *VAE* for binary images of shape (1,28,28), such as binarized MNIST.
+We here construct a simple VAE for binary images of shape (1,28,28), such as binarized MNIST.
-We here use the built-in `MLP` insted of manually constructing an MLP as we did in the toy example.
-Note that this VAE is easily extended to a *hierarchical VAE* with multiple stochastic layers simply by stacking VAE transforms.
+We can easily extend this simple VAE by combining it with other layers to obtain e.g. hierarchical VAEs or VAEs with flow priors.
+We can also use conditional flows in the encoder and/or decoder to obtain VAEs with more expressive conditional transformations.

 ```python
 from survae.flows import Flow